magrils/DSP-AWS/Readme.md

 - The manager doesn't do any of the parsing work.
 Each worker node's work is completely agnostic to the any other worker node's work.

 ## Rsults
-- the program ran with n=1 (in practice 1 manager & 8 workers due to aws instance restrictions).
-- the program took 19 minutes from start to finish.